|•Seine River Cruises »||• Moulin Rouge »|

-Famous for beautiful castles, bountiful rivers and romantic bridges, the Loire Valley is also famous for diverse and delicious wines.
-Sancerre, Muscadet, Vouvray, Anjou, Saumur and Chinon.
+Famous for beautiful castles, bountiful rivers and romantic bridges, the Loire Valley is also famous for diverse and delicious wines — Sancerre, Muscadet, Vouvray, Anjou, Saumur and Chinon.
 Spend a day out from Paris in this beautiful renaissance valley and get to know its famous chateaux and perhaps its wines.

 The Wines: From flinty to full-bodied, Loire wines go especially well with the foods of the region — fresh and aged goat-cheese, delicate fresh water fish and slow-simmered stews finished with cream and butter.

 From white Sancerre, to rosés to the full-bodied reds, these wines will be delightful discoveries on a trip to this beautiful region.

 But don't worry, the wine trips from Paris aren't only about the Loire Valley wines!
 You also visit three of the most beautiful châteaux of the Loire Valley — Château de Chambord, Château de Chenonceau and Château de Nitray.

 We predict your day in France Profonde (the French countryside) will be a highlight of your trip to Paris.
-Everything is included on this full-day trip: transportation from your hotel, a leisurely lunch, wine tasting, and entrance fees.
+Everything is included on these full-day trips: transportation from your hotel, a leisurely lunch, wine tasting, and entrance fees.

 Don't wait until the last minute to book your Paris activities.
 Most of these tours sell out, so be sure to book online before you leave home!